RIMESINT/dataex-client/docs/user-guide/dataex_insert_obs_data.md

 |1995-01-01 00:00 | 1995-01-02 00:00 | 30.2 | 2 | 3 | 54
 |1996-01-01 00:00| 1996-01-02 00:00| 28.2 | 2 | 3 | 54

-###Important
-Please adhere strictly to the above sample including the values used in the examples for successful execution of the command.